felipendc/vicyos_music_player_flutter/README.md

 1. Run `flutter pub get` to install the required dependencies.
 2. Connect your device or start an emulator.
 3. Run `flutter run` to launch the app.
+4. Or build the App APK: `flutter build apk --split-per-abi`

 1. Fork the project.
 2. Create your feature branch: `git checkout -b feature/new-feature`